iOS-updates-2018/Labs/Lab 3/README.md

         let url:URL = URL(string: urlString)!
   ```

-    where you put in the default page you want your browser to open to.
+1. Where you put in the default page you want your browser to open to.
 (Choose your favorite site if you'd like; doesn't really matter.)
+The [URLRequest](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSURLRequest_Class/) object handles loading the resource from the URL we specified.
 Of course, the [URL](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSURL_Class/) object helps us construct proper URLs but doesn't actually load them into the web view; to do that we add the following code:

   ```swift
         let urlRequest:URLRequest = URLRequest(url: url)
         webView.load(urlRequest)
   ```

-    The [URLRequest](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSURLRequest_Class/) object handles loading the resource from the URL we specified.

 1. There is just one more change we want to make to `viewDidAppear()`.
 We want the text box at the top of the page to be set to the initial URl that we provided.
 Set the ```.text``` attribute of the text box object equal to the URL string.